 Education Statistics

-- 19. All states require completion of prelicensing courses (hours vary by state) and passing a licensing exam.
+- 15. All states require completion of prelicensing courses and a licensing exam before practicing.

-- 20. Brokers typically need 2+ years of experience as a licensed agent plus additional education.
+- 16. Brokers typically need 2+ years of experience as a licensed agent plus additional coursework.

 Real Estate Agent Income and Earnings

-Real estate agent income varies dramatically based on experience, location, market conditions, and individual effort.
-The data below comes from both NAR member surveys and Bureau of Labor Statistics wage data.
+Agent income varies dramatically by experience, location, market conditions, and individual effort.
+Data comes from NAR member surveys and Bureau of Labor Statistics wage data.

 Overall Income Statistics